Colin-Loh/personal-blog/app/content/posts/terraform-azuread-service-principal.md

 ```

-Once the service principal for our `well-known` Enterprise Application, we need to create our own Enterprise Application before we can create our custom SPN.
-We use `dynamic` block which iterate over roles and scopes to configure access permissions dynamically based on input variables.
+Once we have provisioned our `well_known` Service Principal, we will need to create a Enterprise Application before we can create our very own custom SPN.
+We will use `dynamic` block which iterate over roles and scopes to configure access permissions dynamically based on input variables.

 Note that `Application permission` or `Role` requires us to use app_role_ids whereas `Delegated permission` or `Scope` requires us to use oauth2_permission_scope_ids basically the `content` specifies the configuration of app role IDs and OAuth2 permission scopes for the service principal.